 Don't Know Your Credit Score?
 Find out for free

-Most lenders are reluctant to consider an immediate refinance shortly after you bought the home or previously refinanced; they like to see that at least one year has passed since you took out the last home loan.
+There are a few potential limitations, though.
+Most lenders are reluctant to consider an immediate refinance right after you took out a mortgage; they usually like to see that at least one year has passed.
 That isn't a hard and fast rule, though.

-A more common concern is that some home loans have prepayment penalties if you refinance them or otherwise pay them off within 3-5 years.
-That doesn't prevent you from refinancing but does make it more expensive.
-You often find these on "no closing cost" home loans where the lender charges a higher rate to make up for waiving the closing fees, or on home loans to borrowers with weak credit.
+A more common concern is that some mortgages have that some mortgages have prepayment penalties if you refinance them or otherwise pay them off within 3-5 years.
+That doesn't prevent you from refinancing but does increase the cost.
+You often find these on "no closing cost" mortgages where the lender charged a higher rate to make up for waiving the closing fees, or on loans to homebuyers with weak credit.

 When does refinancing make sense?

 When refinancing to a lower mortgage rate, the key factor is whether you'll save money.
 In other words, will you save enough with a lower rate to offset the closing costs you pay to refinance?
 So how do you know if refinancing is a good decision?
 When should you refinance?

 The usual guideline is that you should be able to reduce your rate by a full percentage point when refinancing, though that isn't a strict rule.
 A more reliable way is to calculate your break-even point – that is, how long will it take your cumulative savings from a lower rate to exceed the fees you paid to refinance?